rahmatnazali/rahmatnazali.github.io/_posts/2018-04-20-automating-super-boring-daily-attendance-checking.markdown

 If I could go more with this, I could add a 10 seconds timer to auto close the program so I just need 1 click now 👹

-Now let me drink some hot tea while people around me spending several minutes doing this everyday for the rest of their life.
+Now let me drink some hot tea while people around me spend several minutes doing this everyday for the rest of their life.